cer-0/cer-0.github.io/about.md

 permalink: /about
 ---

-About me...

 Linux enthusiast, half degree in actuarial science another half in computer science.

-I'm intereste in computer security, privacy, anonimity, FOSS and cycling.
+I'm intereste in computer security, privacy, anonimity, FOSS, swimming and cycling.

 BTW I use Arch. <3